clab/dynet/PYINSTALL.md

 PATH_TO_EIGEN=$HOME/cnn/eigen/
 ```

-Note that we currently require the paths to cnn and eigen to be absolute, and not relative.

 Compile CNN.
 (modify the code below to point to the correct boost location.
 Note the addition of the -DPYTHON flag.)